Peter-2525/Battery-Level-Display-for-Home-Assistant/README.md

 # 🔋 Lovelace Battery Level Display for Home Assistant

-- 📊 Template sensor mapping raw battery levels to: 0, 5, 15, 35, 50, 75, 90, 100
+Display clean and dynamic battery visuals for any sensor or device in Home Assistant.

+- 📊 Battery percentages are **mapped to 8 discrete levels**: 0%, 5%, 15%, 35%, 50%, 75%, 90%, 100%
+- ⚡ A dedicated **charging overlay icon** is shown when the battery is charging
-- 🧱 Lovelace card layout using `custom:button-card` and `custom:layout-card`
+- 🧱 Built using `custom:button-card` and `custom:layout-card` for flexible UI layouts
-- 🖼️ Battery icons in `/config/www/battery/`
+- 🖼️ Icons are stored locally in `/config/www/battery/`
-- 📱 Multi-device display (2 or 5 devices)
+- 📱 Supports **2, 5, or more device layouts** for phones, motion sensors, and remotes

 ---